XSEDE/CRI_JS_Cluster_Tutorial/README.md

 you've already got access as the 'centos' user, but synchronizing many of the necessary files requires root access.
 This will save lots of pain, but can be tricky to get working, so please follow these steps carefully, and pay attention to which user and node you're on.
+Remove the top line of the authorized_keys file on the compute nodes to allow access!
+There should only be one authorized key.
 ```
 root@headnode]# cat .ssh/id_rsa.pub #copy the output to your clipboard
 root@headnode]# ssh centos@compute-0